lukaskremla/micropython-tools-jetbrains/DOCUMENTATION.md

 ## Communication Types

-Both official ways (Serial, WebREPL) to communicate with MicroPython boards are supported.
+Both official ways (Serial, WebREPL) to communicate with MicroPython devices are supported.
 The plugin utilizes a highly optimized implementation of MicroPython's raw-paste mode with flow control.
 This ensures the fastest and most reliable communication that REPL can support.

 ### Serial

-Serial communication is the best and most common way to work with MicroPython boards, it's the fastest and most reliable.
+Serial communication is the best and most common way to work with MicroPython devices, it's the fastest and most reliable.
 It should be preferred over WebREPL whenever possible.

 By default, the plugin's port-select dropdown menu filters out serial ports without a detectable manufacturer entry -